 If you’re a website owner, check out our Tips for Website Owners to learn about buying websites, making websites effective, and SEO basics.

 Excellent theme shop.
-Well-designed, functional themes for the Genesis Framework.
+Well-designed, functional, fast, and secure themes for the Genesis Framework.
 We use Genesis whenever possible; it’s our favorite framework!
 Genesis is the dominant theme framework, run by 15% of the top 10k WordPress, and 20% of the top 100k (stats from StudioPress).

 We believe custom themes provide the best results, but sometimes an off-the-shelf, pre-built theme is easier on the budget.
 See what ThemeForest has to offer, but beware of bloated themes that pack functionality into the theme.
 Avoid theme lock-in!
 Look for quality themes by reputable authors.